⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Think of internet packages as a DHL delivery lorry.
 If the packages are more than what can fit in the lorry, it has to ride another round trip for the remaining packages.

 Packages will arrive fast if delivery is just down the road, and delivery will be even faster if everything can be transported in one go.
-Transport will take much longer if the delivery is in a neighbouring city, and even longer if it has to ride multiple times.
+Transport will take much longer if the delivery is in a neighboring city and even longer if it has to be ridden multiple times.

 Browser render time

-The speed of devices vary a lot, and is not something we can change.
+The speed of devices varies a lot and is not something we can change.
 To make render time faster, the workload must be reduced for the browser.
 The less work the browser has to do, the faster it will render.

-A webpage becomes fast when the HTML, CSS and scripts are bug, error and warning free.
-Error free code will also render nicer, and more consistently across different devices.
+A webpage becomes fast when the HTML, CSS, and scripts are bug, error, and warning-free.
+Error-free code will also render nicer and more consistent across different devices.

 To further reduce the workload, unused assets should be removed, and the size of others must be reduced.